 All of the Irish Civil Service HEO recruitment stages are designed to evaluate your ability to perform real-world tasks and make decisions in line with the responsibilities of a Higher Executive Officer.

-Preparing for the Irish Civil Service Higher Executive Officer test is crucial for standing out in the competitive recruitment process.
+Preparing for the Irish Civil Service Higher Executive Officer test is crucial for standing out in this highly competitive promotion process.

 The test assesses key skills such as verbal and numerical reasoning, as well as workplace judgement, all of which are essential for success in the role.
 A strong performance on these tests demonstrates your ability to handle the complex tasks and decision-making required in the position.

 Our JobTestPrep preparation pack, which includes Cut-e and SOVA-style verbal and numerical practice tests, helps you sharpen your reasoning and problem-solving skills.
 It also features workplace judgement tests, allowing you to practise making decisions in real-life scenarios.
-With our PrepPack, you’ll be well-equipped to succeed in the HEO recruitment process.
+With our PrepPack, you’ll be well-equipped to succeed in the HEO promotion competition.

 Get everything you need to succeed, including targeted practice tests, detailed study guides, and more.